2021 Annual Report

 - Antmicro and Western Digital have been making significant progress in enabling dynamic scheduling in Verilator, which paves the way for open source UVM verification.

 - The CHIPS Alliance announced the enhanced updates of the SweRV Core EH2 and EL2 solutions which were initially developed by Western Digital.
 The SweRV Core family also includes the EH1.
 Learn more at GitHub.

-- Antmicro, Google and the CHIPS Alliance have been working together with the lowRISC project to develop Verible support for some SystemVerilog features required for working with practical use cases, such as lowRISC’s ibex.
-Furthermore, the recent integration of Verible with FuseSoC has made linting and formatting automation even easier.
+- Antmicro, Google and the CHIPS Alliance have been working together with the lowRISC project to develop Verible linting and formatting support (including FuseSoC integration) for some SystemVerilog features required for working with practical use cases, such as lowRISC’s ibex.
+Ibex can also now be synthesized and simulated in a completely open source flow using Surelog, Yosys and Verilator.

-- Antmicro and Google developed an open source SystemVerilog test suite.
+- Antmicro and Google have been further developing the open source SystemVerilog test suite.
 It is available on GitHub.
 The suite runs a number of open source EDA tools against a series of SystemVerilog compliance tests and presents the results online.